Benefits of email and the internet

 - consequences of breaching the policy

 Your acceptable use policy should also state under what circumstances - if any - you might monitor staff email and internet use, and how you will carry out such monitoring.
-Read about monitoring and security of staff.
+Read about staff security and monitoring employees.

 The policy should be easy to read, concise and say clearly if you allow staff to use the internet and/or email for their own personal purposes.